 4. Consequences for unexcused tardies are as follows:

-- The fourth time a student is tardy to a particular class in a semester, the teacher will notify the Assistant Upper School Director.
+- The fourth time a student is tardy to a particular class in a semester, the teacher will notify the Upper School Administration.
 The student will be assigned detention.

-- If a student is assigned detention a third time for lateness, the Assistant Upper School Director will contact the student’s parents.
+- If a student is assigned detention a third time for lateness, the Upper School Administration will contact the student’s parents.

 - The consequence for the fourth offense (i.e., 16 reported tardies) will be one day suspension from school and a conference with the student and parent(s).